 With all of Braille’s efforts, the coding was now directed at cells of just 6 dots rather than 12.
 This crucial advancement meant that a fingertip could cover the entire cell unit with a single impression and travel quickly from one cell to the next.
 Braille eventually gained acceptance around the world as the main mode of written communication for blind people.
 Even today, there is no difference in the braille system from what he invented.
 However, some small changes have been made to the braille system, most notably the addition of contractions describing groups of letters or entire words that occur regularly in a script.
 Contractions allow for easier braille reading.
 It also helped to reduce the scale of braille books, making them even lighter.

-In 1853 Braille passed away, at the age of 43, a year before his native France adopted braille as the official correspondence method for the blind.
-In 1860, Braille made its way “across the pond” to America, where it was used by The Missouri School for the Blind in St. Louis.
+In 1853, Braille passed away at the age of 43, a year before his native France adopted Braille as the official correspondence method for the blind.
+In 1860, Braille made its way “across the pond” to America, where it was used by the Missouri School for the Blind in St. Louis.
 The legacy of Louis Braille has enriched the lives of millions of people who are blind.
 As a consequence, blind people from around the world learn from Braille’s work regularly.
 Today, braille code has been transposed in a variety of languages all over the world.
 Braille will be proud to know that his work has helped many people get literacy over the years.
 The effect is largely inspiring and helps them to achieve success in their academics and their career paths.

 As an IELTS student, while you are practising the IELTS reading section, remember that you do not have to worry about the way the topic of the reading passage was introduced or completely dive into it and use your knowledge.
 The only important aspect is to answer the questions that follow the passage accurately.
-Also, while answering the questions related to the passage you should only focus on the information that is given in the passage and not bother about the knowledge you already may have about the topic.
+Also, while answering the questions related to the passage, you should only focus on the information that is given in the passage and not bother about the knowledge you already may have about the topic.

-In the above passage, Braille is a literacy system for the blind enabling them to read and understand with a proper set speed and also be able to live up to daily life scenarios.
+In the above passage, Braille is a literacy system for the blind, enabling them to read and understand with a proper set speed and also be able to live up to daily life scenarios.

 Understanding the reading passage is important to answer the questions and score high bands.
 Three sections in the IELTS reading module have to be attempted in one hour.
 Students need dedicated practice and strategies to follow while attempting the module to score high bands.